ED raids Punjab MLA Khaira, others in drugs money-laundering case | Law-Order

 Three people allegedly involved in the fake passport racket -- Harminder Kaur (Jalandhar resident), Rajwinder Kaur (Kapurthala) and Bikker Singh (Kapurthala) -- were also searched.

-''Incriminating documents and digital devices have been seized,'' an ED officer said.
+''Incriminating documents and digital devices have been recovered,'' an ED officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)